FelixHenninger/lab.js/readme.md

 and approaches, and to get you going.
-There's an [overview of the code and intro to the build process](https://labjs.readthedocs.io/en/latest/meta/contribute.html) in the documentation, but as always, we'd be happy to help.
+There's an [overview of the code and intro to the build process](https://labjs.readthedocs.io/en/latest/meta/contribute.html) in the documentation if you're interested, but as always, we'd be happy to help you get started.

 If you're searching for a place to contribute, please also let us know: There's always things to do, and we'd be glad to help you find something that fits your